daschl/blogposts/content/post/Getting-Started-with-the-nRF52840-in-Rust.md

 We did not get any compile errors, but of course we cannot run an arm executable on our host machine.
 Time to flash our device!

-To do this, we need to install `probe-run`.
-For now we need to install it from git because we need the `defmt` support.
-At some point in the future I'm sure you can just install it from a stable version:
+To do this, we need to install `probe-run`:

 ```
-$ cargo install probe-run --git https://github.com/knurling-rs/probe-run.git --branch main -f --features defmt
+$ cargo install probe-run
 ```

+Note that if you had it installed before use the `-f` flag to override the older version.
 While this installs, we need to open our `.cargo/config.toml` file once again and enable the custom cargo runner:

 ```
 [target.'cfg(all(target_arch = "arm", target_os = "none"))']